Xolobeni community being coerced into giving up land rights

 Mineral resources minister Gwede Mantashe wants to ask unemployed people from surrounding villages whether mining should go ahead

+Imagine that platinum was discovered under your house in Houghton.
+How would it be if the mineral resources minister polled the residents of nearby Hillbrow and Yeoville about whether mining should proceed on your land?
 That, essentially, is what Gwede Mantashe proposes to do in Xolobeni on the Wild Coast.
 He wants to ask unemployed people from surrounding villages whether they would like the jobs promised — but seldom delivered — by mining.
 He will then make his decision based on “the will of the majority”.
 That includes those directly affected, of course.
 But they will be easily outvoted by people whose land rights are not affected, who will blame the people of Xolobeni for holding back their “development”.